Freedom of Information Act (FOIA) Inquiries

 Surfside Beach, SC 29575-6097

-It can also be dropped off in person at town hall, or emailed to the PIO.
-(No form is required, except for Police Department inquiries, as explained further on.)
+It can also be dropped off in person at town hall or email the Town Clerk (No form is required, except for Police Department inquiries, as explained further on.)
 Notice: The requestor is responsible for ensuring the request is received by the town.
 Faxed inquiries are not accepted.

-Inquires should be specific about information being requested, i.e. subject matter, time frames, particular department or departments, etc.
+Inquiries should be specific about information being requested, i.e., subject matter, time frames, particular department or departments, etc.

 Pursuant to FOIA §30-4-30(d) and §30-4-50(A)(8), the following records are available for public inspection during regular business hours and are available 24/7 on the town's website at the respective links.